 - Volunteer for a community organization.

-- Contribute to a professional blog or listerv.
+- Contribute to a professional blog or listserv.
 Excellent way to get your name associated with quality and expertise within your industry.

 - Serve on a committee for your professional organization or give a conference presentation.